Cray-HPE/docs-csm/troubleshooting/kubernetes/Troubleshoot_Kubernetes_Encryption_Status.md

 ## Symptoms

-One or more of the following issues are possible symptoms:
+One or more of the following symptoms are possible:

 - `/usr/share/doc/csm/scripts/operations/kubernetes/encryption.sh --status` reports: